 Typically, yes.
 Consult with your program of interest for details.

-If I have a degree from an English-speaking university in the United States, do I need to submit my TOEFL/IELTS scores?
+If I have a degree from an English-speaking university, do I need to submit my TOEFL/IELTS scores?

 Students with a degree from a university where English is the official language are exempt from submitting TOEFL/IELTS scores.
 Consult with your program of interest for details.